herseyc/raspastro/RaspAstroWeb/ReadMe.md

 ## raspastroweb.service
 This can be used to set up systemd to start raspastro-web.py at boot.
+It is setup and installed by install_raspastro-web.sh

-Edit the file and udate the user and directory if required (default user is pi, default directory is /var/www/raspastro)
+Edit the file and update the user and directory if required (default user is pi, replace INSTALLDIR with the installation directory - ie /var/www/raspastro)
 ```
 cd /var/www/raspastro
 sudo cp raspastroweb.service /etc/systemd/system